Malaysia a ‘frontrunner’ to become data centre hub in ASEAN

 “With this insight, AIMS has created a cloud exchange to address the symbiotic needs of both end users and cloud providers within AIMS.
 End users will enjoy direct, secured connections to major global cloud service providers for an improved user experience, while cloud service providers hosting with AIMS get direct access to the community for cost and operational efficiency,” says Chiew.

-“These businesses need data centres that provide comprehensive global points of presence and connectivity.
-Additionally, data centres that host Internet exchanges, as well as major global cloud and content providers, will always be first choice because of the indisputable reputation and the ecosystem needed within the community,” says Chiew.
+“These businesses need data centers that provide comprehensive global points of presence and connectivity.
+Additionally, data centers that host Internet exchanges, as well as major global cloud and content providers, will always be first choice because of the indisputable reputation and the ecosystem needed within the community,” says Chiew.

-“When emerging technologies involve massive consumer data and monetary transactions, the requirements for the data centres hosting them will get more stringent.
-Customers should consider data centres that not only comply with global ISOs and PCI DSS standards, but also provide complete security scrutiny.”
+“When emerging technologies involve massive consumer data and monetary transactions, the requirements for the data centers hosting them will get more stringent.
+Customers should consider data centers that not only comply with global ISOs and PCI DSS standards, but also provide complete security scrutiny.

-Chiew believes Malaysia’s data centre industry will continue to enjoy robust growth and remain a frontrunner to become a data centre hub in the ASEAN region, largely due to supportive government policies and the continued push for digital transformation.
+Chiew believes Malaysia's data center industry will continue to enjoy robust growth and remain a frontrunner to become a data center hub in the ASEAN region, largely due to supportive government policies and the continued push for digital transformation.

 “In 2018, Alibaba launched its new office (first country office in Southeast Asia) in Malaysia), Microsoft listed Kuala Lumpur as a Microsoft Azure ExpressRoute site and Amazon Web Services announced a new Direct Connect location in Menara AIMS,” says Chiew.

-“This shows that Malaysian data centres are gaining traction from global players as an alternative to Singapore for them to establish their footprint in Asia, and we should see continued momentum in that respect this year.”
+“This shows that Malaysian data centers are gaining traction from global players as an alternative to Singapore for them to establish their footprint in Asia, and we should see continued momentum in that respect this year.